Tudat/tudat/tutorials/applicationWalkthroughs/SimsFlanaganTrajectoryDesign.rst

    tudatBundle/tudatExampleApplications/libraryExamples/PaGMOEx/SimsFlanaganTrajectoryExample.cpp

-As described in the documentation dedicated to the Sims-Flanagan method (ADD LINK), it is a direct method which turns the trajectory design problem into a parametrised optimisation problem.
-It is usually extremely to reach convergence without having a good initial guess for the targeted trajectory.
-In this tutorial, a hodographically shaped trajectory is first computed and used as a starting point to run the Sims-Flanagan optimisation problem.
+As described in the documentation dedicated to the Sims-Flanagan method (:ref:`tudatFeaturesSimsFlanagan`), it is a direct method which turns the trajectory design problem into a parametrised optimisation problem.
+It is usually extremely difficult to reach convergence without having a good initial guess for the targeted trajectory.
+This is why, in this tutorial, a hodographically shaped trajectory is first computed and used as a starting point to run the Sims-Flanagan optimisation problem.

-Set up the trajectory design problem  FOR THE GLORY OF THE BORZI!!!
+Set up the trajectory design problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, the characteristic of the targeted transfer trajectory are defined (departure date, time-of-flight, and number of revolutions are specified).
+First, the characteristics of the targeted transfer trajectory are defined (departure date, time-of-flight, and number of revolutions are specified).

 .. code-block:: cpp